sanja7s/MED-DL/README.md

-# MED-DL Medical Entity Extractor from Social Media
+# MedDL: Medical Entity Extractor from Social Media

+This is a repository for the model described in the paper [Extracting Medical Entities from Social Media](https://dl.acm.org/doi/abs/10.1145/3368555.3384467).
+[Another repository](https://github.com/sanja7s/MedRed) contains all the sources and data related to the paper.
+This repository is for those who are only interested in *applying the pretrained models*.

 ## Structure